DixianZhu/MIDAM/README.md

 ## Others:
-Please make sure you have the data on the data folder (some small datasets are already included).
+Please make sure you have the data on the data folder (some smaller datasets are already included).
 Please refer to the experiment.py and datasets.py for how to load the data.

 ## Citation: